Site Overlay

 Certification: They must be certified by the Certification Board for Radiology Practitioner Assistants (CBRPA).

-Certifications: Current certification in Advanced Cardiac Life Support (ACLS) is typically required.
+Certifications: A current Advanced Cardiac Life Support (ACLS) certification is typically required.